 Generations of Mason Jars and Glad Wrap

-Later that morning, Hopsters accompanied us on the drive to horse camp to watch Juliette ride.
+Later that morning, Hopsters accompanied us on the drive to a horse camp to watch Juliette ride.
 He and his jar sat right there in the arena with us.
-Hopsters had no comment on the horses, but I noticed he salivated as we drove passed fields of corn.
+Hopsters had no comment on the horses, but I noticed he salivated as we drove past fields of corn.

 Brothers, Sisters and Grasshoppers: They have a history of this kind of thing.